eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 or when assigning a dynamically typed value to a `dynamic` interface type, you can _still_ get runtime type exceptions!

+### Runtime type checks for assignment to dynamic interfaces

+When, at runtime, a dynamically typed expression is evaluates and assigned to a dynamic interface type, a runtime type check is performed to verify that either:

+- the value is already "known" to be an instance of the type (it has previously been "tagged" as an instance of the dynamic interface type), or, if not, that
+- the value has a member with the right name for every member of the dynamic interface, and that that member has the expected type.

+In the second case, the value may be tagged as an instance of the dynamic interface type.

+### Gotcha!

+Note that this runtime typecheck is far from foolproof!
+In an environment as dynamic as JavaScript, there are all sorts of ways to defeat it.
+However, it's a basic sanity check that will help you find bugs faster, and make it easier to trace them to their root cause.

 ## Dynamic instantiation expressions

 Occasionally it's necessary to instantiate a JavaScript `Array`